 Market Sector Update

-- We will continue to hold a larger percentage of bonds in longer maturities in an attempt to exploit the steep slope of the yield curve, and we will continue to place great emphasis on diversification, higher (overall) credit quality and yield curve positioning.
+- We will continue to place emphasis on diversification, higher (overall) credit quality and yield curve positioning.
+WADDELL

-- We remain confident that defaults will continue to be much lower than any other fixed-income alternatives, besides U.S. Treasuries.
+- We remain confident that municipal bond defaults will continue to be much lower than any other fixed-income alternatives, besides U.S. Treasuries.